 Perhaps the biggest decision of Peter’s career however, came after the pandemic, when he made the call to close the doors to Casamia just over fifteen years after him and Jonray first took charge.
 ‘Luckily I’m not hugely sentimental,’ says Peter.
 ‘I’d already said goodbye the kitchen that me and Jonray had first cooked in back in 2015, so this was already a new chapter and it just wasn’t making sense from a business perspective any more.’
 This wasn’t the end of Casamia entirely though.
 In 2022, Peter open Casa – a more accessible Italian restaurant, harking back to Casamia’s early days as a neighbourhood trattoria – in the same space.
 ‘I wanted it to be more like Paco in feel,’ he explains, ‘a flexible restaurant where you’re as at home having a glass of wine and a bowl of pasta, as you are having a more gastronomic experience.
 To me that’s the future of restaurants.’

-Peter admits that deep down he still yearns to run a small kitchen where he can push for the highest accolades, as he and his brother always aspired to, but that would come down to the right opportunity arising.
+Peter admits that deep down he still yearns to run a small kitchen where he can push for the highest accolades, as he and his brother always aspired to, and in January 2024 he spoke of plans to reinvent and reopen Casamia once more.
 Regardless of his next move, there’s no question that his impressive portfolio of restaurants has already proved Peter to be one of the most thoughtful and talented chefs out there.